Getting people back on track: facilitating multidisciplinary care post-fracture

 Some countries offer notable examples of best practice.
 The UK provides valuable lessons for delivery of orthogeriatric care: its National Hip Fracture Database, which audits hospital performance in hip fracture care and prevention,21 has been instrumental in supporting improved management of hip fractures in hospital.
 The best practice tariff, a financial incentive scheme, has also had a considerable impact.8 21 A similar incentive scheme has recently been introduced in Ireland.22 Orthogeriatric care models have been established in various countries, including Spain, Germany and the Netherlands, although practice and outcomes vary between hospitals.23-28

 Efforts are underway to promote the establishment of FLS globally and ensure greater adherence to best-practice standards.
-The International Osteoporosis Foundation has developed Capture the Fracture, a global recognition scheme.29 Its best-practice framework sets out quality standards to prevent repeat fractures and provides resources for different healthcare settings.12 In its first year, Capture the Fracture saw 60 hospitals sign up for the scheme, of which 27 achieved a gold rating.30
+The International Osteoporosis Foundation has developed This link opens a new tab and sends you to a website not owned by Amgen (Europe) GmbH.
+Click here to continue, a global recognition scheme.29 Its best-practice framework sets out quality standards to prevent repeat fractures and provides resources for different healthcare settings.12 In its first year, Capture the Fracture saw 60 hospitals sign up for the scheme, of which 27 achieved a gold rating.30

 What needs to be done?

 Best-practice care in hospital is fundamental to enable people to quickly regain their independence and mobility after a fragility fracture.
 Policymakers should encourage widespread implementation of best-practice care.
 Potential options include the use of incentives to encourage clinicians to deliver specific components of high-quality care.